micro-lc/micro-lc.github.io/docs/micro-lc/core_configuration.md

 ---

 To compose the application, `micro-lc` needs to consume a configuration at runtime.
-When loaded, the [fe-container](overview.md#front-end-container) performs a GET request to `/api/v1/microlc/configuration` expecting in response the configuration in JSON format.
+When loaded, the [fe-container](overview.md#front-end-container) performs a GET request to `/api/v1/microlc/configuration`: the expected response is the configuration in JSON format.
 This endpoint is always called, even in parallel if necessary.

 ## Configuration structure

-The configuration is a JSON object with two root properties which defines the theming of the application, and the characteristics of the plugins to render.
+The configuration is a JSON object with two root properties.
+It defines the theming of the application, and the characteristics of the plugins to render.

 ### theming